Why carry an IDP while driving in Iran?

 How to get to Anzali Lagoon?

 The trip to Anzali Lagoon from Tehran will be at least four hours if you take the road in Rout 2 and Qazvin.
-Take note that your International Driver's Permit for Iran can only be used in Iran and can not be used in any other country.
-If you use your International Driver's Permit for Iran outside Iran, the authorities won't acknowledge it since it's not recognizable as a driver's license.
+Take note that your domestic valid driver's license should always be accompanied by an International Driver's Permit for Iran.
+The authorities won't acknowledge your local license without any driving permits.
+Avail of an IDP before your trip to avoid being held in a police office abroad.

 - Take Imam Khomeini St and Sheikh Fazlollah Nuri Expy/Tehran - Karaj Fwy to Route 2/AH8 in District 22.